Millwall Football Club is saddened to hear of the passing of Des Anderson.

 However, it would be in the role of assistant manager to his old Edinburgh pal, the ex-Spurs and Scotland player Dave Mackay, that Des would see the success that evaded him in his playing career.

-Des assisted Mackay, firstly at Swindon, before the management duo claimed the Division Two title with Derby County - that was then followed by spells at Nottingham Forest and Walsall.
+Des assisted Mackay, firstly at Swindon, before the management duo claimed the Division One title with Derby County - that was then followed by spells at Nottingham Forest and Walsall.

 The thoughts of everyone at Millwall Football Club are with all connected with Des at this sad time.